YusukeHosonuma/SwiftUI-Simulator/README.md

 <img width="186" alt="image" src="https://user-images.githubusercontent.com/2990285/163336996-16864267-5a01-446b-afe8-33b613be671d.png">

 Q. How it works?<br>
-A. Perhaps s you might imagine, this is achieved by overriding SwiftUI's [Environment](https://developer.apple.com/documentation/swiftui/environment).
+A. Perhaps as you might imagine, this is achieved by overriding SwiftUI's [Environment](https://developer.apple.com/documentation/swiftui/environment).

 ## Author